-Kayaking in San Mateo County is one of the best ways to experience our destination.
-Explore the beautiful San Francisco Peninsula coastside and kayak among seals, birds, and other marine life at Pillar Point Harbor with Half Moon Bay Kayak.
+Kayaking is one of the best ways to experience the Peninsula.
+Explore the beautiful Pacific Ocean and kayak among seals, birds, and other marine life at Pillar Point Harbor with Half Moon Bay Kayak.
 This Half Moon Bay kayaking company allows you to discover the world of sea kayaking in the Pacific Ocean.
 Their fleet is made up of single, double, and triple kayaks and a wide variety of paddleboards, perfect for a nice family outing.

-Now, if you're looking to learn the ins and outs of kayaking, California Canoe & Kayak is the place for you.
-Their teaching style is interactive and action-oriented.
-Their instructors are the best in the business and provide students with a dynamic learning environment and flexible curriculum while keeping programs creative, original, and current.
+If you're looking to learn the ins and outs of kayaking, California Canoe & Kayak is the place for you.
+The teaching style is interactive and action-oriented, and the instructors provide students with a dynamic learning environment.

-Or if you happen to be on San Mateo County's bayside, then make sure to pack a picnic and rent an electric boat with Edgewater Marine in Foster City.
-They rent Duffy Electric Boat by the hour which allows you to float on the relaxing Foster City lagoon.
+If you happen to be on The San Francisco Peninsula's bayside, make sure to pack a picnic and rent an electric boat with Edgewater Marine in Foster City.
+You can rent Duffy Electric Boat by the hour and float on the relaxing Foster City lagoon.

 Always wanted to experience the thrill of surfing on the Pacific coast?
 You’re in luck!
 Numerous beaches in San Mateo County offer surf access!
 Starting with Linda Mar State Beach in Pacifica, this popular beach is always packed with surfers and it includes a recreation trail, surf camps, lessons for beginners, and restrooms with showers.